abetterstory/abetter-wordpress/README.md

 }
 ```

-Note: The script will modify any core files using the global _() method for translations and add a cross framework alternative.
-Wordpress core do not check for function_exists before defining global _(), which breaks Laravel + Wordpress compatibility.
+Note: The script will modify any core files using the global __() method for string translations and add a cross-framework workaround.
+Sadly wordpress core do not check for function_exists before defining global __(), which breaks Laravel + Wordpress compatibility without modification.

 Add middleware to app/Http/Kernel.php: